Let's Go on a Spring Nature Hunt – With a Free Reference Poster!

 Nature for Under-Fives at Little Acorns Nursery, Hindley Green

 Little Acorns Nursery & Pre-School in Hindley Green, near Wigan, Bolton & ManchesterWe fully appreciate the importance and enormous benefits of introducing young children to nature at Little Acorns Nursery.
-Indeed, it’s one of the many reasons we’ve adopted the Hygge approach to early years childcare, and are introducing Forest School to the setting.
+Indeed, it’s one of the many reasons we’ve adopted the Hygge approach to early years childcare at the setting.
 So, if you would like your baby, toddler or preschooler to enjoy the very best childcare and early years education, register them for a childcare place at Little Acorns Nursery in Hindley Green, near Wigan.
 We’d be happy to show you around too, so you can see how well your child fits in.
 What’s more; we support free Government-funded childcare places for eligible families, so get in touch using an option below.

 Little Acorns Nursery & Preschool is at Hindley Green, near Wigan, close to Bickershaw, Leigh, Atherton, Westhoughton, Ince-in-Makerfield, Platt Bridge, Tyldesley, Bolton and Greater Manchester.